braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 {% endtab %}
 {% endtabs %}

 Following this, all in-app messages will be displayed in the supported orientation, regardless of device orientation.
-Note that the device orientation must also be supported by the in-app message's `orientation` property in order for the message to display.
+Note that the device orientation must also be supported by the in-app message's `orientation` property for the message to display.

 ### Setting orientation per in-app message